 That’s the simple version.
-However there’s a lot more to properly calculating total manufacturing costs than just knowing the formula.
-In this article we look at the details of what makes up total manufacturing costs, how to work out its component parts – and, importantly, how to reduce some of these costs in a business.
+However, there’s a lot more to properly calculating total manufacturing costs than just knowing the formula.
+In this article we look at the details of what makes up total manufacturing costs, how to work out its component parts – and, importantly, how to reduce some of these costs in a manufacturing business.

 First let’s look at total manufacturing costs in more detail.

 What are total manufacturing costs?

 Total manufacturing cost is the total expenses related to all resources used in the process of creating a finished product.
 Calculating total manufacturing cost requires an accurate analysis of your company’s different departments to identify how they contribute to the manufacturing process and the associated costs.
 This involves detailed accounting of the cost of all materials, overhead, and labour to identify the manufacturing costs of finished goods in their entirety.

 The three primary components of total manufacturing cost are direct materials, direct labour, and manufacturing overheads.